-When pattern numbers 1701 and 1702 are selected, crop cannot be used.
+- When pattern numbers 1701 and 1702 are selected, crop cannot be used. - The MVS-8000 does not support the [Last 5%] setting for [Release Transition].

 Relation Between DME Wipes and Other Effects

 The relations between DME wipes and other effects are as follows.